mark-5/p5-broker-async/README.md

 # DESCRIPTION

-This module brokers asynchronous tasks for multiple workers.
-A worker can be any code reference that returns [Future](https://metacpan.org/pod/Future), representing work awaiting completion.
+This module brokers tasks for multiple asynchronous workers.
+A worker can be any code reference that returns a [Future](https://metacpan.org/pod/Future), representing work awaiting completion.

-Some examples of common use cases might include throttling asynchronous requests to a server, or delegating tasks to a limited number of processes
+Some common use cases include throttling asynchronous requests to a server, or delegating tasks to a limited number of processes.

 # ATTRIBUTES

 ## workers

 An array ref of workers used for handling tasks.
-Can be a code reference, a hash ref of [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) arguments, or a [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) object
+Can be a code reference, a hash ref of [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) arguments, or a [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) object.

 Under the hood, code and hash references are simply used to instantiate a [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) object.
 See [Broker::Async::Worker](https://metacpan.org/pod/Broker::Async::Worker) for more documentation about how these parameters are used.